 Understanding Sensory Activities for Cerebral Palsy

-Children with sensory processing difficulties can get quickly overwhelmed, so always start simple.
+Children with sensory processing difficulties may become overwhelmed at any point during play activity, so always start simple.

-If your child is sensitive to sounds, items like vacuums, blenders, and ice machines can easily startle them.
+If your child is sensitive to sounds, items like vacuums, blenders, and ice machines may easily startle them.

-One of the best ways to manage sensitivity to sound is to give your child control.
+One of the most effective ways to manage sensitivity to sound is to give your child control.

 “Let’s make a smoothie!
 Can you press this button in 10, 9, 8, 7, 6, 5, 4, 3, 2, 1?”